IBM-Cloud/docs/services/Cloudant/api/authorization.md

 <!--

-_Example request to create an API key, using Javascript:_
+_Example of using JavaScript to create an API key:_

 ```javascript
 var nano = require('nano');